RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 - hiding the message's information is called encryption (symbol for encryption *E*)
 - encrypted text is called ciphertext (symbol for ciphertext *C*)
 - cryptography = how to keep messages secure
-- cryptanlysis = how to break ciphertext
+- cryptanalysis = how to break ciphertext
 - cryptology = field of study (maths) that covers cryptography and cryptanalysis

 **Authentication, Integrity, and Nonrepudiation**